Bukho-Mabhula/portfolio/README.md

-## Reflection on Mock Interview Experience — STAR Method
+## Reflection on Mock Interview Experience using STAR Method

 **Situation**